 How did you find Photography?

 I’ve been making art since I was 6 years old.
 I have a vague memory of me drawing in the kitchen one day and shortly after being put into art classes to perfect my craft.
 It took another 10 years of… perfecting my craft before I found photography in the last year of high school.
 I also began to play around with photoshop around that time.
 The marriage of painting and photography began when I saw that I could make the types of images that I wanted combining photography and collage in Photoshop.

 I am self taught in Photoshop.
 I started playing around with Photoshop even before I picked up a camera, and it was natural for me to play with photography in post when I began shooting.
 After university, I started working for other photographers as a retoucher as well.

 How do you do self portraits?

 After I test exposure, composition and focus on an object like a chair, or a lamp, I set up a tripod and self timer and shoot away.

 How do you stay creative?

 I believe creativity is a muscle you have to exercise.
 Ideas could, but don’t always come out of thin air.
 I look at a lot of digital art websites and blogs to constantly discover new work that is similar to mine.
 I also listen to a lot of podcasts about a variety of topics that have little to do with art like psychology, science, technology and mental health.
 I build my life so that I have a variety; I don’t have a 9-5 job where I do the same thing every day, but rather different freelance jobs where I get to engage with different people and projects.
 I also don’t like to stay in one place, and travel as much as possible to gain a fresh perspective.
 I combine all these in an idea soup that results in an art project.
-Read my post about how I chose a creative career.

 Where do your ideas come from?